GDPR and Data First Party: solutions for a world without cookies

 1. Localised advertising campaigns

 A good way of achieving this is to display your ads to a geolocalised audience near a physical shop.
-Social networks such as Facebook, have developed advertising targeting tools specifically for Drive to store.
+Social networks such as Facebook, for example, have developed advertising targeting tools specifically for Drive to store.
 This is the case with Meta’s Store Traffic objective, which redirects users from an advertising insert to a physical point of sale.

-Referencing your shops on Google Maps is another lever in any successful drive-to-store strategy.
+Referencing your shops on Google Maps is another essential lever in any successful drive-to-store strategy.
 86% of consumers use Google Maps to find local businesses.

 2. Offer Click & Collect

 The Click&Collect principle is simple.
 It consists of offering customers collect their online order from the nearest shop.
-The advantage of this strategy is that it offers an alternative to home deliveries, which can occur when the customer is not at home.
-It is also a way for consumers to save on postage costs.
+The main advantage of this strategy is that it offers an alternative to home deliveries, which can occur when the customer is not at home.
+It is also a good way for consumers to save on postage costs.

 For the brand, encouraging a customer who has already been won over (because they have just bought from the brand) in-store is beneficial in a number of ways.
 It’s an opportunity to strengthen its links with the company by immersing them in their world.
-This approach can play a part in the post-purchase conversion strategy by recommending complementary offers to customers in shop.
+This approach can also play a part in the post-purchase conversion strategy by recommending complementary offers to customers in shop.

 3. Offer exceptional discounts to in-store customers